JayanthShreekumar/jayanthshreekumar.github.io_old/_experience/3MRIResearch.md

 ---
-title: Advanced Micro Devices (AMD)
+title: UCLA
-role: Performance Engineer Intern
+role: Graduate Student Researcher
 from:  October 2022
 to:    November 2022
 ---